-CAMERON now resolved to push on to the Lualaba, and thence follow the Congo down to the sea.
+AMERON now resolved to push on to the Lualaba, and thence follow the Congo down to the sea.
 His first objective point was Nyangwe, where he expected to obtain canoes for the voyage.
+He describes the natives he met on this route, never traveled by any white man before but Livingstone.
+He speaks especially of Manyema, and says the huts were ranged in long streets-their bright and red walls and sloping roofs differing from those hitherto met with.
+And in the middle of the street were huts, palm-trees and granaries.

 On the 1st of August he reached the Lualaba, having been two months on the road.
 Where he struck the river it was fully a mile wide, dotted with islands and flowing in a broad, turbid current, at the rate of three or four knots an hour.
 The next day he floated down to Nyangwe.
-Jumping ashore he entered the settlement alone, much to the astonishment of the natives, to whom this sudden appearance of a solitary white man seemed like an apparition.
+Jumping ashore, he entered the settlement alone, much to the astonishment of the natives, to whom this sudden appearance of a solitary white man seemed like an apparition.

 The great question to be solved now was, could he trace this river to the sea.
-No white man but Livingstone had ever penetrated to this remote spot before: and whether he should go farther or not depended, in the first place, upon whether he could get canoes and men to work them, who would consent to accompany him.
+No white man but Livingstone had ever penetrated to this remote spot before; and whether he should go farther or not depended, in the first place, whether he could get canoes and men to work them, who would consent to accompany him.
 That the Lualaba had no connection with the Nile system, was now apparent as noonday, independent of the former discussions as to the mean heights of this stream and the Nile.
 Cameron calculated that the volume of water passing Nyangwe was one hundred and twenty-three thousand cubic feet per second, even in the dry season, which is five times greater than that of the Nile at Gondokoro, Baker's extreme point of navigation of the river, where it was only twenty-one thousand five hundred feet per second.
 This settled the fact beyond all controversy, that the Lualaba had nothing to do with the Nile.
 It settled, also, another fact, that such a stream now evidently on the western slope, could have no connection with any other river flowing west except with the Amazon of Africa, the Congo.
 The two must constitute one river.